BassemMagdi0007/2.3-Wumpus-Quest/README.md

 # Assignment 2.3: Wumpus Quest

-This project implements an AI agent for Wumpus Quest, a Markov Decision Process (MDP)-based game where the agent navigates a cave, collects gold, and returns safely while avoiding hazards such as pits, Wumpuses, and bridges.
-The agent must learn an optimal policy for decision-making using policy iteration, a reinforcement learning technique.
+This project implements an AI agent for Wumpus Quest, a Markov Decision Process (MDP)-based game where the agent navigates a cave, collects gold, and returns safely while avoiding hazards such as pits and bridges.
+The agent uses policy iteration, a reinforcement learning technique, to learn an optimal decision-making policy.

-The agent operates in an uncertain environment where movements may not always succeed as intended, and some actions (such as fighting or crossing bridges) depend on skill-based probability rolls.
+The agent operates in an uncertain environment where movements may not always succeed as intended, and some actions (such as crossing bridges) depend on skill-based probability rolls.

 ## Table of Contents